In the Garden Blog

 Here in Cincinnati, it’s time to garden.
 We are already getting a lot of gardening questions.
-Here are some answers and some essential spring garden tips to have your spring garden looking incredible!
+Here are some answers and some essential spring garden tips to have your spring garden look incredible!

 “I see forsythia is blooming.
 Is it too late to apply the pre-emergent to our lawn and landscape?”

 Nope!
 But definitely a sign it needs to be done soon!
 Look at Fertilome All Seasons Lawn Food Plus Crabgrass and Weed Preventer for the lawn, and Dimension for the landscape beds.
 Want to stay more natural?
 Consider using Milorganite for the fertilizer and Corn Gluten for the pre-emergent (works for both lawn and landscape beds).

 “There is a new blueberry I read about this winter that fruits a couple of times during the season.
 Do you know anything about it and its name?”

 Yes, and we are privileged to have some for sale at the Outlet this spring.
 It’s a part of the Brazelberry series, and called “Perpetua”.
 Perpetua is a true double-cropping blueberry that sets one crop of fruit in mid-summer, and then flowers and fruits a second time to provide ripe fruit in the fall.
 The leaves are dark green, somewhat shiny, and curly or twisted in the spring and summer, turning to deep reds and greens in the winter.
 The new canes are bright yellow and red in winter.
 Perpetua has smallish berries that are mild and sweet.
 I haven’t grown it yet, but certainly looking forward to trying it!
 Find out more!